wp-plugins/publish-view/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 2.2 =
+* Check if publish button is disabled.
+If so don't submit (fix for Require Featured Image plugin)

 = 2.1 =
 * Add option per user to open new window for Publish View button